 So we put a bunch of those coins, a bunch of my coins down into that bar, like mounted them down in there.

-The band will sing uh the Star Spangled Banner.
+The band will sing the Star-Spangled Banner.

 We can't print them as fast as people buy them.

-And you know, I'm proud of it.
+And, you know, I'm proud of it.

 I've never shied away from being a patriot and loving our country and respecting what it stands for.